 *Honors students completing SWPs as their Honors Capstone Projects should contact their academic advisors and/or the English Department Chairperson in Spring Semester of their junior years for registration information.

-Download a PDF version the booklet with all the current info (guidelines, tips, deadlines, etc.) for Senior Writing Project completed in both Literary Studies and Creative Writing.
+Download the 2015-16 Guidelines for Senior Writing Projects (PDF) with all the current info (guidelines, tips, deadlines, etc.) for Senior Writing Projects completed in both Literary Studies and Creative Writing.

 Fisher and Myers Awards